raystack/dagger/docs/docs/reference/configuration.md

 #### `SOURCE_PARQUET_FILE_PATHS`

-Defines the array of date partitioned or hour partitioned GCS file path URLs to be processed by Parquet Source.
+Defines the array of date partitioned or hour partitioned file path URLs to be processed by Parquet Source.
+These can be either local file paths such as `/Users/dummy_user/booking_log/dt=2022-01-23/` or GCS file path URLs.

 * Example value:  `["gs://my-sample-bucket/booking-log/dt=2022-01-23/", "gs://my-sample-bucket/booking-log/dt=2021-01-23/"]`
 * Type: `required` only when `PARQUET_SOURCE` is configured in `SOURCE_DETAILS`

+Note:
+1. Each file path in the array can be either a fully qualified file path, for example `gs://my-sample-bucket/booking-log/dt=2021-01-23/my_file.parquet` or it can be a directory path, for example `gs://my-sample-bucket/booking-log/`.
+For the latter, Dagger upon starting will first do a recursive search for all files under the `booking-log` directory.
+If [SOURCE_PARQUET_FILE_DATE_RANGE](configuration.md#source_parquet_file_date_range) is configured, it will only add those files as defined by the range into its internal index for processing and skip the others.
+If not configured, all the discovered files are processed.

 #### `SOURCE_PARQUET_READ_ORDER_STRATEGY`